somphene/somphene.github.io/log/_posts/2020-05-23-00-reflections-to-symmetry-identity.md

    - As a word, Symmetry reads as "same metric".
 Same metric is same measure is same amount is same mass.

    - Same amount of what?
-Same amount of assymetry.
+Same amount of asymmetry.
 Same amount of sides.
 Same amount of the forms of identity.

    - Equilibrium is same amount is same mass.
 Equilibrium is mass balance.

 ### Identifying Reflections

 Symmetry expresses its forms through assymetry.
 Symmetry expresses in different forms through reflections.
 Reflection is asymmetry.
 Identifying the asymmetries gives symmetry.
-Composing asymmetry gives symmetry.
+Composing asymmetries together gives symmetry.
 Symmetry is Identity.
+We may diagrammatically represent

    - In Matter language, one is condensed, the other is fluid.
 Equilibrium interface between the two identifies both forms condensed and fluid.
 Equilibrium interface is the symmetry.
 Equilibrium interface is the identity.

+   Condensed $$ 0 $$ Fluid

    - In Natural language, Identity gets partitioned into two sides across a mirror.